swift-on-server/articles/Sources/Articles/Documentation.docc/2024/introduction-to-swift-service-lifecycle/introduction-to-swift-service-lifecycle.md

 Before the actual implementation, it is important to understand the basic building blocks of the Service Lifecycle library.

 Long-running work should be modeled as services that implement the ``Service`` protocol.
-This protocol requires only one function: a simple asynchronous throwing ``run()`` method.
+This protocol requires only one function: a simple asynchronous throwing ``Service/run()`` method.

 The ``ServiceGroup`` is used to orchestrate multiple services.
 A child task is spawned for each service, and the respective run method is called in the child task.
 Additionally, signal listeners are set up for the configured signals, triggering a graceful shutdown for each service.

 A ``ServiceGroup`` manages the execution of multiple services, handles signal processing, and signals graceful shutdowns to the services.

 While a service is typically a long-running task, it can also be a simple task that returns immediately.
 By default, if one service returns or throws an error, the entire group is canceled.
-This behavior can be customized by providing a custom ``successTerminationBehavior`` parameter for the service group, as detailed [here](https://swiftpackageindex.com/swift-server/swift-service-lifecycle/main/documentation/servicelifecycle/how-to-adopt-servicelifecycle-in-applications#Customizing-the-behavior-when-a-service-returns-or-throws).
+This behavior can be customized by providing a custom ``ServiceGroupConfiguration/ServiceConfiguration/successTerminationBehavior`` parameter for the service group, as detailed [here](https://swiftpackageindex.com/swift-server/swift-service-lifecycle/main/documentation/servicelifecycle/how-to-adopt-servicelifecycle-in-applications#Customizing-the-behavior-when-a-service-returns-or-throws).

 The following example illustrates a simple service and a service group with customized termination behavior: